0xBallpoint/trapster-community/README.md

 * `query`: Logs data that has been processed and does not correspond to an authentication attempt.
 The data field is in JSON format and contains processed information.

 ### Read logs

-Logs are stored in /var/log/trapster.log according to the systemd service
+Logs are stored in /var/log/trapster.log according to the systemd service.
 You can run an ELK stack to explore them efficiently

 ## Contributing